 This is a temporary accountTemporary AccountTemporary accounts are nominal accounts that start with zero balance at the beginning of the financial year.
 The balance is visible in the income statement at the year-end and then transferred to the permanent as reserves and surplus. in the trial balance.

-The purpose of creating this account is to temporarily balance the trial balance until the error is discovered.
+Creating this account balances the trial balance until the error is discovered temporarily.

-When you would see a suspense account in the trial balance, know that either the debit balance or the credit balance is not matching with another.
+When you see a suspense account in the trial balance, know that either the debit balance or the credit balance does not match another.